SaraiHrinsinMA490/eportfolio-saraihrinsin/_pages/resume.md

 ## Employment History

-### Engineering Research Assistant, University of South Alabama, Mobile, AL
+### Research Assistant, University of South Alabama, Mobile, AL

 - Assist in developing and implementing engineering research projects to support the university's mission of advancing scientific knowledge and technological innovation.